-CMI is the average income received during the six months before filing a Chapter 13 bankruptcy case.
+CMI is the average income receive during the six months before filing a Chapter 13 bankruptcy case.
 If you file your Chapter 13 case on July 25, CMI includes all income received between January 1 and June 30 of the same year.
-The income for the past six months is added together and divided by six to calculate current monthly income.
+The income for the past six months adds together and divided by six to calculate current monthly income.

 Household income includes amounts received from retirement, wages, salaries, pensions, unemployment, state disability, interest, businesses, rents, spousal support, alimony, and other contributions to household income.
 Income paid under the Social Security Act (Social Security, SSI, and SSDI) is not included in CMI.
 Also, most payments to crime victims do not count toward CMI.